October 2, 2025 · Mikhail Vasiliev

 Egyptologists were involved as consultants, which was highly valued by fans of historical authenticity.
 At its peak, the team included 20-30 people counting external specialists and close volunteers.

 Until 2018, when Egypt: Old Kingdom was released, everything was going well.
-But then I decided that simply stamping out sequels slowly was not for me.
+But then I decided that just churning out sequels was not the right path.

 Financial Results